Where Does My Model Underperform? A Human Evaluation of Slice Discovery Algorithms: Slice Discovery Preliminaries

 \subsection{2.1 {}{} Slice Discovery Algorithms}

-Many tools have been proposed to help users discover where their model underperforms, including post-hoc explanations \citep{kim2018interpretability, adebayo2022post}, methods that generate counterfactual data \citep{wiles2023discovering}, and visualization interfaces \citep{cabrera2023zeno, suresh2023kaleidoscope, moore2023failure}.
-In our work, we focus on \emph{slice discovery algorithms}: fully automated methods that aim to partition the data into coherent and high-error subsets \citep{ eyuboglu2022domino, plumb2023rigorous}.
+Many tools have been proposed to help users discover where their model underperforms, including post-hoc explanations \citep{kim2018interpretability, adebayo2022post}, methods that generate counterfactual data \citep{wiles2023discovering}, and data visualization interfaces \citep{cabrera2023zeno, suresh2023kaleidoscope, moore2023failure}.
+In our work, we focus on \emph{slice discovery algorithms}: automated methods that aim to partition the data into coherent and high-error subsets \citep{ eyuboglu2022domino, plumb2023rigorous}.
 We exclude methods that rely on additional information such as fine-grained group annotations \citep{polyzotis2019slice, liu2021just} or human supervision to define coherent subsets.
 Consequently, the methods we study do \emph{not} require the practitioner to anticipate the types of inputs where the model may underperform in advance.

 \paragraph{Definition} We follow \citet{plumb2023rigorous} and define a slice discovery algorithm as a method that given as input a trained model $f$ and dataset of labeled images $D = \{(x_i, y_i) \}_{i = 1}^n$\footnote{We follow past work and give a separate held-out test set that the model $f$ was \emph{not} trained on as the input to a slice discovery algorithm.}, outputs $k$ slices $\left[ \Psi_j \right]_{j = 1}^k$.
 Each slice $\Psi_j \subseteq D$ is a subset of the input data.
-The objective of slice discovery is for each slice $\Psi_j$ to correspond to a single coherent subgroup where the model indeed underperforms (i.e. $f$ has lower accuracy for images in $\Psi_j$ than for all images in $D$).
-Past works propose that a practitioner can manually inspect the datapoints belonging to each slice to ``\emph{identify common attributes}'' \citep{eyuboglu2022domino} to describe the underperforming subgroups.
+The objective of slice discovery is for each slice $\Psi_j$ to correspond to a single coherent group where the model indeed underperforms (\ie{} $f$ has lower accuracy for images in $\Psi_j$ than for all images in $D$).
+Past works propose that a user can inspect the datapoints belonging to each slice to ``\emph{identify common attributes}'' \citep{eyuboglu2022domino} to describe the underperforming groups.